awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-builder.md

    + \(Optional\) For **Outputs**, enter any outputs for this step to make available for other processes\.
 **Note**
 **Outputs** isn't available for all action types\.
    + \(Optional\) Expand the **Common properties** section and specify properties for the actions that are common to all automation actions\.
-For example, for **Timeout seconds**, you can provide a value in seconds to specify how long the step can run before it is stopped\.
+For example, for **Timeout seconds**, you can provide a value in seconds to specify how long the step can run before it's stopped\.

      For more information, see [Properties shared by all actions](automation-actions.md#automation-common)\.
 **Note**